ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

     let* x = nth u n in
     Ok x;;
 ```
-By using polymorphic variant, the type-checker generates a unique type for all the pipe.
+Using polymorphic variant, the type-checker generates a unique type for all the pipe.

 ## When to Use Polymorphic Variant

 The YAGNI (You Aren't Gonna Need It) principle can be applied to polymorphic variants.
 Unless the code is arguably improved by having several pattern matching over different types sharing the same tag, polymorphic variants are probably not needed.

 ## Drawbacks